 “I never thought I’d be saying this to you.”
 The chief took a deep breath.
 “Sexual abuse is never an appropriate way to get answers out of witnesses.”

-Saitou was gripped with a sudden premonition of doom.
-This was not going to go well.
-“What happened here?” he demanded.
+Gripped with a sudden premonition that this would not go well, “What happened here?”
+Saitou demanded.

 “Oh, it was funny,” Sagara grinned.
 “Great small-gang drama.
 I’da stepped in, but they were doing a pretty good job killing each other without my help.”